Dinosaurs (Holtz book)

-Dinosaurs (The Most Complete, Up-to-Date Encyclopedia for Dinosaur Lovers of All Ages) is a book by Dr. Thomas R. Holtz, Jr., with illustrations by Luis Rey.
+Dinosaurs (The Most Complete, Up-to-Date Encyclopedia for Dinosaur Lovers of All Ages) is a book by Thomas R. Holtz, Jr., with illustrations by Luis Rey.
 It was published in 2007 by Random House.
 The book received generally positive reviews upon release and garnered the nickname "The Dinosaur Bible".
-Dr Holtz setup a companion website, which shares updates on new dinosaur discoveries.
+Holtz set up a companion website, which shares updates on new dinosaur discoveries.